-This state is entered via the processor setting the ENABLE_LP bit in the serial interface and then raising the LOW_PWR pin.
-The TPS65011 actually uses the rising edge of the internal signal formed by a logical AND of the LOW_PWR and ENABLE LP signals to enter low-power mode.
+This state is entered via the processor setting the ENABLE LP bit in the serial interface (see the VDCDC1 register) and then raising the LOW_PWR pin.
+The TPS65012 actually uses the rising edge of the internal signal formed by a logical AND of the LOW_PWR and ENABLE LP signals to enter low-power mode.
 The VMAIN switching converter remains active, but the VCORE converter may be disabled in low-power mode via the serial interface by setting the LP_COREOFF bit in the VDCDC2 register.
 If left enabled, the VCORE voltage is set to the value predefined by the CORELP0/1 bits in the VDCDC2 register.
-The LDO1OFF/nSLP and LDO2OFF/nSLP bits in the VREGS1 register determine whether the LDOs are turned off or put in a reduced power mode (transient speed-up circuitry disabled in order to minimize quiescent current) in low-power mode.
-All TPS65011 features remain addressable via the serial interface.
-TPS65011 can exit this state either due to an undervoltage condition at VCC, due to BATT_COVER going low, due to an OVERTEMP condition, by the processor deasserting the LOW_POWER pin, or by the user activating the HOT_RESET pin or the PB_ONOFF pin.
+The LDO1OFF/nSLP and LDO2OFF/nSLP bits in the VREGS1 register determine whether the LDOs are turned off or put in a reduced power mode (current limits are reduced and the transient speed-up circuitry disabled in order to minimize quiescent current) in low-power mode.
+All TPS65012 features remain addressable via the serial interface.
+TPS65012 can normally exit this state either by the processor deasserting the LOW_POWER pin, or by the user activating the HOT_RESET pin or the PB_ONOFF pin.
+If both LDOs are set to be disabled in low-power mode, then this mode must be left by activating the HOT_RESET pin or the PB_ONOFF pin.
+An undervoltage condition at VCC, or an OVERTEMP condition, or BATT_COVER going low forces the TPS65012 to transit to State 4: WAIT.